 Both the similarities and the differences from our paradigmatic cases may help reveal two important and interrelated points that I'd like to make about the notion of "spontaneous order."
 Both points are easily missed, and often are missed, in extant writing about spontaneous order, in part because of the normative work that spontaneous order does in libertarian arguments for freeing economic exchange from government control.
 But as valuable and insightful as that normative employment may be, attempting to apply Hayekian categories to Brownmiller's account of rape culture may help to highlight the fact that market exchange and government intervention, considered as systems of interpersonal coordination, differ from each other along more than one dimension.
 Perhaps because these dimensions are so often linked with each other in the cases that spontaneous order theorists commonly discuss, they are often treated as inseparable, if not simply conflated with one another.
-But rape culture, as understoo in Brownmiller's theory, exhibits some of the features of Hayekian spontaneous orders, while seeming in other senses definitely "constructed" and imposed, and considering a case where these features come apart, may help bring out these different senses of, and thus show that the notion of "spontaneous order," as employed in libertarian writing, is systematically ambiguous.
+But rape culture, as understood in Brownmiller's theory, exhibits some of the features of Hayekian spontaneous orders, while seeming in other senses definitely "constructed" and imposed, and considering a case where these features come apart, may help bring out these different senses of, and thus show that the notion of "spontaneous order," as employed in libertarian writing, is systematically ambiguous.
 I would in fact argue that the term may evoke at least three different sorts of distinctions, depending on the precise sense of the critical term "spontaneous."
-19 "Spontaneous order" can be used to mean a macro-scale pattern of social coordination which is:
+"Spontaneous order" can be used to and their "largely unnoticed" contribution to the durable structure of patriarchy, and Hayek's description of the role of lawyers in the deformation of law towards increasingly authoritarian conceptions, in which "the individual lawyer is necessarily more an unwitting tool, a link in the chain of events that he does not see as a whole, than a conscious initiator. ...
+It is often said that the professional bias of the lawyer is conservative. ...
+The situation is entirely different, however, when a general philosophy of the law which is not in accord with the greater part of the existing law has recently gained ascendancy.
+The same lawyers will, through the same habits and techniques, and generally as unwittingly, become a revolutionary force, as effective in transforming the law down to every detail as they were before in preserving it. ...
+Already the lawyers in many fields have, as the instrument of a general conception which they have not made, become the tools, not of principles of justice, but of an apparatus in which the individual is made to serve the ends of his [sic] rulers" (66-67).